cguardia/questions/docs/installation.rst

 This will list all required resources.
 Note that custom widgets, like Select2, require extra JS and CSS resources.
-To find out if the question types you are using depend on extra resources, add the `'include-widgets`` flag to the command.
+To find out if the question types you are using depend on extra resources, add the `'--include-widgets`` flag to the command.

 .. _npm: https://www.npmjs.com/get-npm